Music of Brazil: Sertanejo

-Música sertaneja or Sertanejo is a term for Brazilian country music.
-It originally referred to music originating among Sertão and musica caipira.
-(Caipira music appeared in the state of São Paulo, and some the regions of Mato Grosso do Sul, Goiás, Minas Gerais, Paraná and Mato Grosso.
+Música sertaneja or simply sertanejo is a term for Brazilian country music.
+It originally referred to music originating among Sertão and música caipira.
+(Caipira music first emergerd in the state of São Paulo, as well as in some the regions of Mato Grosso do Sul, Goiás, Minas Gerais, Paraná and Mato Grosso.
 Musical rhythm is very spread out in the Southeastern and southern regions of Brazil.)

 The genre is extremely famous in the country, having as some of its greatest exponents Chitãozinho & Xororó, Leandro e Leonardo, Zeze Di Camargo e Luciano, Chrystian & Ralf, João Paulo & Daniel and Sérgio Reis.
 Additionally, over the past few years, artists such as Jorge & Mateus and Marília Mendonça have been on the rise.

+A subgenre called "sertanejo universitário" (university sertanejo) developed from the mid-2000s, consisting of a more stripped-down and acoustic use of guitars, influenced by Western pop music.
+It became very popular among young Brazilians throughout the country and dominated the sertanejo scene in the 2010s.

+Sertanejo is usually divided into five phases: Música Caipira (Caipira music), Sertanejo Original (original sertanejo), Sertanejo Romântico (romance sertanejo), Sertanejo Universitário (college sertanejo), and Agronejo (agribusiness sertanejo).
+The latter emerged around 2020, rooted in the exaltation of the countryside, agriculture, and agribusiness, reflecting the experiences and values of agrarian communities experiencing economic and social growth.